Taking a bus in Shanghai

 'Suishenma' QR code

-Passengers can pay for public transportation fares by scanning their Suishenma, Shanghai's city-level QR code.
+Passengers can pay for public transportation fares by scanning their "suishenma", Shanghai's city-level QR code.

 This code can be activated through the Suishenban (随申办) app, the Suishenma mini-program on WeChat or Alipay, or the Shanghai Mobility as a Service (MaaS) app.
 These options provide convenient access for seamless commuting within the city.